eamontaaffe/dbt-spec/README.md

 Now when you run your model, each column will be tested at runtime to ensure that it meets your specifications.

+## Caveat

+This project is still being developed and there are a lot things to still work out.

+The biggest caveat with this approach is that it does not work well with views.
+Most databases will not run the calculation of a view until it is queried, therefore the predicates will not be tested until someone tries to query them.
+For this reason, I would suggest that this approach is only used on models materialised as tables.

 ## Concepts

 The **dbt-spec** package adds a few conveniences to the methods